I’ve grown up holidaying in Bali – my first trip was way back in 2001 as a nine-year-old.

 At first, I was mad at the men who had robbed me and had put my friend and I in that situation.
 Then, I was mad at myself because I should have been more alert, more cautious, and more aware of our surroundings.
 I let myself become way too complacent in a place I have always felt extremely comfortable and extremely safe.
 Up to that point, I hadn’t had any reason to feel distrustful toward people or be too cautious so my guard was down.
 Unfortunately, my friend and I paid the price for my misjudgement.

 After we’d realised what had happened, my American friend was mortified.
-She panicked and ran backwards towards the police, who were sitting just across from the Bali Memorial ,to advise them what had happened.
+She panicked and ran back towards the police, who were sitting just across from the Bali Memorial, to advise them what had happened.
 She was hoping to gain their assistance.
 (She later admitted to my mum and I that she had also been screaming “someone call 911” as she ran.)

 My friend received the greatest shock of all when the police remained slouched back in their chairs and told her in English they “didn’t speak English”.
 While they may not speak English, the sheer panic she exhibited should’ve raised alarm bells.
 She was quite visibly distressed and needing some sort of assistance.